 We design, develop, manufacture, and sell premium NEVs in China.
-We currently focus on premium SUVs with EREV powertrains to provide families in China with safe, convenient, and cost-effective mobility solutions.
+We currently focus on premium SUVs with EREV powertrains to provide families in China with safe, convenient, and refined products and services.
 Our first production vehicle, Li ONE, is a six-seat, large premium extended-range electric SUV.
 We started volume production of Li ONE in November 2019 in our own Changzhou manufacturing facility.
-We plan to launch our second model, a full-size premium extended-range electric SUV, in 2022.
+We plan to launch our second model, a full-size premium smart extended-range electric SUV, in 2022.